synestematic/bestia/README.md

 # bestia
-bestia is a library of functions and classes designed to help you build dynamic command-line applications on Linux / Darwin systems.
+bestia is a library of functions and classes designed to help you build command-line applications on Linux / Darwin systems that dinamically change along with the size of your terminal.

 ## available functions / classes